+Kathy Athey

-Kathy Athey Induction Coordinator
+Induction Coordinator

-Kathy Athey has coordinated the Induction Program at the San Joaquin County Office of Education for 9 years.
+Kathy Athey has coordinated the Induction Program at the San Joaquin County Office of Education since 2001.
 Prior to that she taught High School English and Communications and coordinated one of the first high school Conflict Resolution Programs.
-Kathy Athey is a lead Assessor for the Teacher Performance Assessment (TPA) and teaches a variety of classes at TCSJ.

-Athey earned a Bachelors Degree in Communications and a Single Subject Life Credential at California State University, Sacramento.
+Athey earned a bachelors degree in Communications and a Single Subject Life Credential at California State University, Sacramento.
 Her Administrative Services Credential is from California State University, Stanislaus.